 Chairman's Statement

-The Company had on 22 July 2022 announced that Knusford Resources Sdn Bhd ("Knusford Resources" or the "Purchaser"), a wholly-owned subsidiary of the Company, had on 22 July 2022 entered into a conditional sale and purchase agreement ("SPA") with Success Straits Sdn Bhd ("SSSB" or the "Vendor"), a wholly-owned subsidiary of Iskandar Waterfront City Berhad ("IWCB"), for the proposed acquisition of a parcel of freehold vacant land held under Geran Hakmilik No. 90571, Lot No. 726, Mukim of Pulai, District of Johor Bahru, State of Johor ("Subject Property") for a purchase consideration of RM53,240,000.00 ("Purchase Consideration") ("Proposed Acquisition").
+1. On 22 July 2022, a wholly-owned subsidiary of the Company, Knusford Resources Sdn Bhd ("KRSB") has entered into a conditional Sale and Purchase Agreement ("SPA") with Success Straits Sdn Bhd ("SSSB"), a wholly-owned subsidiary of Iskandar Waterfront City Berhad ("IWCB"), a related company for the proposed acquisition of a parcel of freehold vacant land held under Geran Hakmilik No. 90571, Lot No. 726, Mukim of Pulai, District of Johor Bahru, State of Johor ("Subject Property") at the purchase consideration of RM53.24 million ("Proposed Acquisition").

-In conjunction with the Proposed Acquisition, the Company had on even date entered into a conditional settlement agreement ("Settlement Agreement") with IWCB to settle the Settlement Sum by way of set-off against the Purchase Consideration for the Proposed Acquisition ("Proposed Settlement").
+In conjunction with the Proposed Acquisition, the Company had on the even date entered into a conditional settlement agreement ("Settlement Agreement") with IWCB to settle the Settlement Sum by way of set-off against the Purchase Consideration for the Proposed Acquisition ("Proposed Settlement").

 Industry Landscape